alfonso-torres/eng84_2tier_architecture_AWS/README.md

 - App instance:

+- Go to EC2 section and click on `AMIs`.
+- Select the image of the app that we created at the beginning of the repository.
+- Click on `Actions` and then `Launch`.

+We will follow the same steps as before, but with some changes.

+- In the section `Configure Instance Details`:

 1. Network: Select the VPC we created before, in the step 1.
 2. Subnet: Select the __public__ subnet we created before, in the step 3.
 3. Auto-assign Public IP: Enable.

-The rest of the steps are the same if you want to install everything from scratch in the case that you do not want to use the AMI:
+- In the section `Configure Security Group`:

+1. Select an existing security group.
+2. Select the security group for the app instance.

+The rest is the same as before.

 [App Instance](#ec2-instance-for-our-nodeapp)

 - DB instance:

+- Click again on `AMIs`.
+- Select the image of the db that we created at the beginning of the repository.
+- Click on `Actions` and then `Launch`.

+We will follow the same steps as before, but with some changes.

+- In the section `Configure Instance Details`:

 1. Network: Select the VPC we created before, in the step 1.
 2. Subnet: Select the __private__ subnet we created before, in the step 3.
 3. Auto-assign Public IP: Enable.

-The rest of the steps are the same if you want to install everything from scratch in the case that you do not want to use the AMI:
+- In the section `Configure Security Group`:

+1. Select an existing security group.
+2. Select the security group for the db instance.

+The rest is the same as before.

 [DB Instance](#ec2-instance-for-database)

-<u>__STEP 6: Connecting to the instances__</u>
+<u>__STEP 8: Connecting to the instances__</u>

 As we have done before, when we create both instance.